achristensen6/setup-scripts/README.md

 You can change the 'spark' in the commandline above into the machine you are targeting.

 To start a build of the kernel, do:

         $ source ~/.oe/environment-project-magpie
 	$ bitbake virtual/kernel

+To start a build of the image, do:

+        $ source ~/.oe/environment-project-magpie
+	$ bitbake core-image-base

 To update the metadata, do: